AudithSoftworks/Basis/readme.md

     7. Compile SASS files using pre-installed Compass.
     8. Run Gulp to build static web assets.
     9. Install Composer dependencies.
-    10. Using Laravel Artisan, generate an encryption key and run migrations.
+    10. Using Laravel Artisan, generate an encryption key and run migrations, install Laravel Passport keys.
     11. Since Docker runs with root privileges, ```chown``` all newly created files to your host machine UUID:GUID (assuming it is 1000:1000, modify if necessary).

 Additionally, I've included few commands to shut down Docker-Compose configuration and cleanup your host machine from unnecessary Docker assets.